Combat787/no-autopilot-mod/README.md

 ## Auto Jammer

-There is also an auto jammer mode for EW plane, that will jam if capacitor is full.
+There is also an auto jammer mode for Medusa, that will jam if capacitor is full.
 The auto jammer will hit the fire button and there is no check for whether the jammer pods are selected, so you should make sure that they are.
 There is a check for the plane itself though, so you don't have to worry about accidentally enabling it on a different plane.

 Also has humanlike options that can reduce its reaction time and randomise it.